Audio frequency ear training allows you to fast-track the learning

 engineers like me and you train our ears.

-In short, I recommend this program to producers, artists and engineers
+TL;DR: In short, I recommend this audio ear training software to music producers, artists and engineers

 at any level as it does what it says on the box.
-It trains your ears.
+It trains your ears with various ear training drills and methods.

-Read the review below right now to get the low-down...
+Read the TrainYourEars review below right now to get the low-down...

 Players - You'll find 3 types of players - Music, Noise, Live.